MSN Leadership Frequently Asked Questions

 Do I have to choose one format (online or face to face) prior to applying?

-Yes, you must indicate on both your University and School of Nursing applications which format you prefer.
+Yes, you must indicate on your application which format you prefer.
 Should you change your mind during the admission process, let us know and we can update your application prior to admitting you.

 Can I switch between the campus based and online formats while enrolled in the program?